-So long as good vitamin C levels are present in your skincare routine, your dermis will benefit overall.
+So long as good vitamin C levels are present in your skincare routine, your dermis will likely benefit overall.

 Ever spent a little too much time in the sun and ended up with a red rash that won't go away?

-It turns out, vitamin C can also have beneficial and protective effects against ultraviolet radiation, especially when used with a broad-spectrum sunscreen that includes other ingredients like vitamin E (which is frequently used in memory supplements) and ferulic acid.
+It turns out, vitamin C may also have beneficial and protective effects against ultraviolet radiation, especially when used with a broad-spectrum sunscreen that includes other ingredients like vitamin E (which is frequently used in memory supplements) and ferulic acid.

 Have issues with your skin’s brightness or excessive pigmentation?

 In some cases, vitamin C may help reduce the appearance of hyperpigmentation and help smooth out your skin’s surface, reducing dullness and giving you a youthful, radiant glow.

 Vitamin C can result in brighter, lighter skin overall.